 Every small business is different and thus their IT needs are different.
 Bringing in an outside IT support group gives you choices without groping around in the dark for a solution.
 Any IT support company worth their salt will be able to show you past projects that worked; whether it was increasing up time (time your computers are working) to Cloud security.
 We currently have 99% up time across all our clients.

 Running a small business also means making every second count.
 Any down time can mean big losses.
 So, it’s best to choose a company that can offer 24/7 support.
 Even as a backup plan, if your IT specialist is out then you have someone to turn to.
+To be able to do that, your it support provider should be able to reach your office fast.
+So for example, if your business is headquartered in Boston, then you probably need business IT support in Boston.

 At first, it’s always easy to just put your toe into the water.
 Let’s say your initial experience with Cloud data storage for just your accounting needs.
 Now you want to back up all your data in the Cloud.
 To handle and maintain such a network, you’d need to hire more people right?
 With an It support company, it’s simple to augment your staff.
 This shifts the risks and the costs of finding qualified and reliable people to someone else.